SCECcode/cs-data-tools/README.md

 ## Credits

-This tool was developed by Scott Callaghan at the Southern California Earthquake Center (SCEC).
+This tool was developed by Scott Callaghan at the Statewide California Earthquake Center (SCEC).
 The CyberShake data delivered by this tool was produced by the CyberShake collaboration.

 ## Acknowledgements